cobbr/cobbr.io/_posts/2017-02-19-ObfuscatedEmpire.md

 ![Generated obfuscated launcher]({{site.baseurl}}/assets/images/obfuscated-launcher-generated.png)

 Now you have an obfuscated Empire launcher.
 Before you go running that, you will also want to set the **global** `obfuscate` flag to `True`.
 And optionally set the **global** `obfuscate_command`.
 These control obfuscation for basically everything that is not a launcher.
-It obfuscates the entire agent-negotiation process as well as Empire's Powershell modules.
+It obfuscates the entire agent-negotiation process as well as Empire's PowerShell modules.
 Now, when you run that launcher, establish an agent, and execute a module, a dynamically-generated, obfuscated version of the module will be created and executed by the agent.
 Obfuscation can be a time-consuming process for lengthy scripts, so a global `preobfuscate` command is supplied to generate pre-obfuscated versions of **all** Empire modules.
 This allows you to obfuscate all of your modules prior to an engagement, and not have to wait on the obfuscation process in the middle of a project.
 You can also preobfuscate a selected Empire module, though this isn't demonstrated here.

 ![Preobfuscate Example]({{site.baseurl}}/assets/images/preobfuscate.png)